-Integration with GitLab synchronizes source and translation files between your GitLab repository and translation project in Crowdin Enterprise.
-All translated and approved files will be automatically pushed as a merge request to the l10n branch in GitLab repository.
+Integration with GitLab synchronizes source and translation files between your GitLab repository and translation project in Crowdin.
+All translated and approved files will be automatically pushed as a merge request to the l10n branch in the GitLab repository.

 There are two possible options you can choose from.
 You can either use your GitLab account or GitLab Enterprise account.